 When to Seek Treatment

 In addition to medications, some treatment modalities that can help in the recovery process include intensive outpatient groups, as well as individual therapy with a trained mental health professional.
-These modalities assist the woman in processing the events of the psychotic episode, identify and treat mental health symptoms that may arise, establish routines that support her recovery, promote healing and wellness in relationships/new roles, and help to maintain stability as she moves forward.
+These modalities assist the woman to process the events of the psychotic episode, identify and treat mental health symptoms that may arise, establish routines that support recovery, promote healing and wellness in relationships/new roles, and help to maintain stability.

 Medications Used to Treat Postpartum Psychosis

-- Typical, or First-Generation Antipsychotics: This group of drugs were developed in the 1950s.
+- Typical, or first-generation antipsychotics: this group of drugs was developed in the 1950s.
 Some common examples include Haldol (haloperidol) and Thorazine (chlorpromazine).
 These medications are often not used in pregnancy unless needed for sedation in a psychotic episode.

-- Atypical, or Second-Generation Antipsychotics: This group of drugs were developed in the 1990s.
+- Atypical, or second-generation antipsychotics: this group of drugs was developed in the 1990s.
 Some common examples include Risperdal (risperidone), Seroquel (quetiapine), Abilify (aripiprazole), Geodon (ziprasidone), and Zyprexa (olanzapine)

-Medications are a first line of defense when it comes to the treatment of Postpartum Psychosis, however there are several other treatments or lifestyle choices that promote wellness and recovery from psychosis.
+Medications are a first line of defense when it comes to the treatment of postpartum psychosis; however, there are several other treatments or lifestyle choices that promote wellness and recovery from psychosis.
 Sleep is an integral part in any individual treatment plan.
 Without sleep, medications can not work effectively.
-It is hard for new mothers to feel better without adequate sleep.
+It is hard for new mothers to feel better without adequate sleep.4

 - Support for bonding with the baby